PelionIoT/mbl-docs/Docs/mbl_cli/setting_up.md

 ### Uninstalling old versions

-If you are running an old version (1.x) of MBL CLI, but remove it (and install version 2.0):
+If you are running an old version (1.x) of MBL CLI, please remove it (and install version 2.0):

 ```
 npm uninstall mbl-cli -g --save